 Email.
 This is the most common way to communicate with your online instructor and classmates.
 Check your email regularly, or you may miss something.
-For each of your classes, be sure to ask your instructor how quickly they respond to emails.
+For each of your classes, check your syllabus to find out how quickly your instructor will respond to emails.
 Is it within the day?
 Two days?
 Three days?
-Otherwise?
-Sometimes instructors post this in the syllabus.
 Be advised—your instructor may expect the same response time from you.
-Make sure you respond as soon as your instructor expects.
+Make sure you respond as quickly as your instructor expects.

 Instant Message (IM).
 This is a type of online chat with one or more people that takes place at the same time (or as some say “synchronously” or “in real time”).
 From Google Hangouts to AOL’s AIM to Yahoo Messenger there are plenty of clients to choose from for your desktop, laptop, and mobile devices.
 At UNCG we use Google Apps for Education, which comes with Google Hangouts.

 Skype, Google Hangouts, and WebEx.
 Occasionally you may need to meet synchronously with your entire class, a small group of your peers, or just with your instructor.
 Depending on the requirements of the meeting you’ll most likely use Skype, Google Hangouts, or WebEx.
-Whether you’re meeting with your instructor or with your classmates, be sure that everyone knows what time a meeting is taking place and factor in any time zone differences.
+Whether you’re meeting with your instructor or with your classmates, be sure that everyone tests their equipment ahead of time, and everyone knows what time (and time zone) a meeting is taking place.

 Discussion Board.
 At UNCG we use the Canvas Learning Management System.
 Each course in Canvas employs a discussion board where instructors and students can start and contribute to discussion topics.
+Often you are asked to post and reply to peers by sharing typed comments, but your instructors might encourage you to share your thoughts via audio or video, too.
 To learn more about how discussions work in Canvas visit: http://guides.instructure.com/m/4212/c/35110

 - Instead of listening to a lecture in class and taking a pencil and paper quiz, you may be watching a video of the lecture and taking an online quiz afterwards.